thomas-melville/myNotes/General/Career_Development/etsi/nfv.md

 Manages the lifecycle of Network Services
 Communicates with OSS/BSS

-ECM would be an NFVO, correct
+ECM would be an NFVO, correct. or SO???

+**In a video from ETSI the NFVO is doing the onboarding of the package.**
+After talking to Damian that is correct, but not all deployment scenarios will have an NFVO We still need to adhere to the or-vnfm reference point for onboarding

 ## VIM

 Virtualized Infrastructure Manager
-Manages the NFVI resources: compute, network and storage The clouds itself, example openstack / kubernetes Communicates with the VNFM
+Manages the NFVI resources: compute, network and storage The clouds itself, example openstack / kubernetes, ECCD Communicates with the VNFM

 ## NFVI